primev/mev-commit-bridge/standard/bridge-v1/README.md

 * For our implementation we may want to use [eth-getproof](https://docs.alchemy.com/reference/eth-getproof).

 One possible implementation is the full data from each `TransferInitiated` event is committed to an on-chain merkle tree (separate from the full ethereum state tree).
 Upon each `TransferInitiated` event an off-chain validator set attests to the merkle root of said sub-tree.
 The proof data is relayed by the relayer, and verified on the destination.
 It's worth exploring how this scheme compares to using eth-getproof and the full merkle tree.

+### Improving decentralization

+V2 improvements will include decentralization of the relayer role.
+A simple scheme could adapt [contracts](https://github.com/primevprotocol/contracts/tree/main/contracts/standard-bridge) to require `n` out of `m` relayers each with separate EOAs, to listen for `TransferInitiated` events and/or associated metadata.
+Then submit `FinalizeTransfer` txes on the destination chain.